RicardoAzuul/RicardoAzuul.github.io/README.md

 #C7D5ED
 #5A94B8

+I only used a few colours though: #542c23 as the background colour for the nav bar and the footer, and borders around images, and #5A94B8 to color buttons, for the line under hovered over nav items and as the color for the social media icons.
+For white text and the main background I went for #fefefe as an off-white color.

-1. Icons are sourced from Font Awesome, to add to various pages, and to link to various social media channels.
+The icons are sourced from Font Awesome, as icons to link to various social media channels.
-1. Fonts are sourced from Google Fonts.
-I decided on New Tegomin for simulating an old type-writer, and Montserrat offset that by being clean and modern.
+Fonts are sourced from Google Fonts.
+I decided on New Tegomin: I felt it simulated an old type-writer, and the cozy antique feeling it evoked fits with the concept of the Cafe.
+The Montserrat offset that by being clean and modern.
+New Tegomin is used for H1 headers, the logo and for the titles in the footer, while everything else is Montserrat.

 <ins>Wireframes</ins>